knoup/xviii/README.md

 heal a friendly unit for 2 HP once per turn.

-*The following units are members of the "CAV family" and will, unless when stated otherwise, behave the same as CAV:
+*The following units are members of the "CAV family" and will, unless stated otherwise, behave the same as CAV:

 	Cuirassier (CUIR)
 	Dragoon (DRAG)